-Brominated vegetable oil — or BVO for short — is a food additive sometimes used to keep citrus flavoring from separating out in sodas and sports drinks, such as Fanta, Mountain Dew and Gatorade.
+Brominated vegetable oil (BVO for short) is a food additive sometimes used to keep citrus flavoring from separating out in sodas and other beverages.
 Controversy has long surrounded the use of BVO.
-It's banned as a food additive in Europe and Japan but not in the U.S.
+It's banned as a food additive in Europe but not in the U.S.

 Although the Food and Drug Administration (FDA) originally categorized BVO as "generally recognized as safe," the agency later reversed that decision.
-Currently, under certain conditions and on an interim basis pending more research, the FDA allows BVO to be used as a food additive.
+The FDA continues to allow the use BVO in small amounts while it performs additional toxicology studies.

 So what should you do?
-Don't drink large amounts of BVO-containing beverages.
+Check ingredient labels and don't drink large amounts of BVO-containing beverages.
 Better yet, take it one step further and cut back on all sugary drinks.
-Opt instead for healthier choices, such as water, low-fat milk and an occasional glass of 100-percent fruit juice.
+Opt instead for healthier choices, such as water, low-fat milk and an occasional glass of 100% fruit juice.

-- Bendig P, et al. Brominated vegetable oil in soft drinks — an underrated source of human organobromine intake.
-Food Chemistry.
-2012;133:678.
+- Chitranshi P, et al. Simple and rapid quantification of brominated vegetable oil in commercial soft drinks by LC-MS. Food Chemistry.
+2016;213:567.